MicrosoftDocs/architecture-center/docs/guide/aks/blue-green-deployment-for-aks-content.md

 There are different approaches to the deployment of the ingress controller and external load balancers:

-- You can have a single ingress controller with a dedicated external load balancer, like the reference implementation of this architecture.
+- You can have a single ingress controller with a dedicated external load balancer, like the reference implementation of the architecture described in this guide.
 AGIC is a Kubernetes application that makes it possible to use the Application Gateway L7 load balancer to expose cloud software to the internet.
 In certain scenarios, there are admin endpoints in the AKS clusters in addition to the application endpoints.
 The admin endpoints are for doing operational tasks on the applications or for configuration tasks like updating configuration maps, secrets, network policies, and manifests.
 - You can have a single external load balancer that serves multiple ingress controllers that are deployed on the same cluster or on multiple clusters.
 This approach isn't covered in the reference implementation.
 In this scenario we recommend that you have separate application gateways for public facing endpoints and for private ones.
-- The architecture that's proposed and depicted in the article and in the diagrams is based on a standard ingress controller that's deployed as part of the AKS cluster, like NGINX and Envoy.
+- The resulting architecture that's proposed and depicted in this guide is based on a standard ingress controller that's deployed as part of the AKS cluster, like NGINX and Envoy.
 In the reference implementation we use AGIC, which means that there's a direct connection between the application gateway and the AKS pods, but this doesn’t affect the overall blue-green architecture.

 ## Contributors